apiato/documentation/docs/getting-started/software-architectural-patterns.md

 The Containers layer consists of **Containers**.
 These containers are grouped into isolated **Sections**, to easily move them around.

-- [**A Container**](https://github.com/Mahmoudz/Porto#Containers) can be a **feature**, or can be a wrapper around a REST API resource, or anything else.
+- [**A Container**](https://github.com/Mahmoudz/Porto#Containers) can be a **feature**, or can be a wrapper around a RESTful API resource, or anything else.
 A container is allowed to depend on other containers.
-- [**A Section**](https://github.com/Mahmoudz/Porto#Sections) (is a group of related containers), it can be **service** _(micro or bigger), or a sub-system within the main system, or antyhing else.
+- [**A Section**](https://github.com/Mahmoudz/Porto#Sections) (is a group of related containers), it can be **service** _(micro or bigger)_, or a sub-system within the main system, or antyhing else.
 A Section is not allowed to directly communicate with another service, except via Events or Commands.

 The default Apiato Sections:

 - **The App Section**: is the only default section Apiato provides, it contains all the default containers.
-You can create additional sections anytime, and rename them to anything you want. (ex: Inventory Service, Shipping Service, Order Service...)
+You can create additional sections anytime, and rename them to anything you want. (ex: Inventory Section, Shipping Section, Order Section, Payment Section...)
 - **The Vendor**: is a special Section, it only contains installed and reusable Containers.
 Similar to the vendor directory at the root.
 Any Section is allowed to depend on the Vendor Section.

 ---